Dear iDiv scientists,

 We are pleased to invite you to the fifth iDiv conference, the most important annual iDiv event that brings together experienced and young iDiv scientists.
 The conference provides an interactive forum for scientific exchange as well as for establishing new contacts and collaborations within the iDiv consortium.
 This year, the conference will feature Topic Sessions reflecting iDiv´s Research Areas in the DFG renewal proposal.

 Each Topic Session will start with a keynote address and feature a mix of presentation formats (standard talks, speed talks, flash presentations of posters and demonstrations).
 On the second day of the conference, we will also have time for discussions and synthesis (workshops, marketplace session).
 For young researchers, we offer two sessions on career development in cooperation with yDiv.
-Last but not least, we are looking forward to two exciting keynote lectures, one by Marie Stenseke (University of Gothenburg) and one by a speaker invited by yDiv PhD-students (will be announced shortly).
+Last but not least, we are looking forward to two exciting keynote lectures, one by Marie Stenseke (University of Gothenburg) and one by Catherine Potvin (McGill University, Canada), a speaker invited by yDiv PhD students who will give her lecture remotely.

 We hope to welcome you all in August at the conference!